kutayturhan/kutayturhan/README.md

 ### <div align="center">👾 Kutay Turhan | Tech-Related Unit 🚀</div>

 - 🖥️ I’m currently working as a Software QA Engineer

-- 🏫 Continuously learning and expanding my knowledge in the field of Web Development.
+- 🏫 Continuously learning and expanding my knowledge in the field of Web Development

-- ⚡ Fun fact: In my free time, I moonlight as a DJ and producer, creating beats that get people on the dance floor.
+- ⚡ Fun fact: In my free time, I moonlight as a DJ and producer, creating beats that get people on the dance floor

 <br/>